Sam Katzman: Focus on action pictures

-Lee Sholem directed Jungle Man-Eaters (1954) which was the last official Jungle Jim movie although Weissmuller continued to make jungle action adventures for Katzman playing himself in Cannibal Attack (1954).
+Lee Sholem directed Jungle Man-Eaters (1954) which was the last official Jungle Jim movie.
+Weissmuller made three more, playing himself.

 In July 1954 it was announced that Katzman's company, now called Clover Productions, would make 15 films for Columbia.
 Castle directed Jesse James vs. the Daltons (1954) in 3-D, The Iron Glove (1954) with Robert Stack, Charge of the Lancers (1954) with Paulette Goddard, Drums of Tahiti (1954) with Dennis O'Keefe and The Battle of Rogue River (1954) with Montgomery.
 Fred Sears had a solid hit with The Miami Story (1954).